 Please note: images are of a pre-production prototype.
 Each sculpture is hand painted and minor variations will occur.

-Weta Workshop’s high-quality Middle-earth collectibles are made by the very same artists and technicians who work on our film projects.
+Weta Workshop’s high-quality Middle-earth collectibles are designed by the very same artists and technicians who work on our film projects.
 It takes 400-500 hours to design, sculpt, model make, mold, and paint the prototype for each new piece.
 Whether it be a prop replica, beautiful environment or iconic character, we treat our collectibles with the same level of care and attention to detail that we bring to our film work.